plopezmp/GdR/Automation Lab with Python/README.md

 4. Make a PING to Internet (e.g., 8.8.8.8)
 5. Make `apt-get update` to update references in Ubuntu
-6. Install Python: `apt-get install python` (if prompted say 'yes' or `Y`')
+6. Install Python: `apt-get install python` (if prompted say 'yes' or `Y`') -->

+## GNS3 topology
+1. Open MV used in GdR labs
+2. Open GNS3 program
+3. Configure the following network.
+Note that the cloud node is the gateway to the localhost (a.k.a.
+MV Fedora)
-Now start the two nodes, multilayer switch S1 and the router R1.
+4. Now start the two nodes, multilayer switch S1 and the router R1.
+Those nodes have heavy IOS that can load considerably the CPU, at least at startup.
+Once started the CPU load should be lower.

 ## R1 configuration
 1. Open a console at R1 and set an IP address like follows